 - Prime the vehicle.
 Some installations require primer, such as 3M Adhesive Products.

 - Remove mirrors and trim.
-Similar to painting a room, where the best practice is to remove the outlets and fixtures rather than trying to paint around them.
+Similar to painting a room, where the best practice is to remove the outlet cover and fixtures rather than trying to paint around them.
 However, check the condition of the equipment before attempting to remove it – some pieces shouldn’t be taken off.

 - Check measurements.
 Components should match up.
 Take your time.
 Remember the old saying, “measure twice, and cut once.”